DJF113/DJF113/README.md

 ### Hi there 👋

+## My Current Projects
+[Core Mining, Inc.](https://github.com/DJF113/Core-Mining-Inc) is a plugin for the game Endless Sky.

+[Endless Sky: Tachyon Edition](https://github.com/DJF113/Endless-Sky-Tachyon-Edition) is a complete overhaul plugin for the game Endless Sky.

 <!--
 **DJF113/DJF113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.